-Brooke Gebb is a native of Arkansas and holds a BPA in Dance Performance from Oklahoma City University.
+Brooke Gebb is a native of Arkansas and holds a BPA in Dance Performance from Oklahoma City University and a Masters in Educational Leadership from SNU.
 Prior to beginning her teaching career, she traveled performing on cruise ships, off-Broadway, regional, dinner theatres, and theme parks.
 She began her teaching career in the public school system, teaching dance at Lake Mary High School in Lake Mary, Florida.
 She eventually transitioned to K-5 education and became the Dance Coordinator and Fine Arts Chair at the Pinewood Fine Arts Magnet School in Orlando, Florida where she rewrote and oversaw the dance curriculum for the entire Orange County Public School District.
 Teaching credits also include Dance Masters of America, Lyric Academy, Cotillion NWOKC, New York Film Institute, The Dance Effect, I Love Dance, the University of Oklahoma and numerous studios across the country.
-She performs locally with the Oklahoma City Philharmonic POPS and sings in a band.
-Brooke is married to Dr. Paul Gebb an Associate Professor or Dance and Entertainment at OCU, and they have three young children.
+Brooke is currently an Arts Specialist at the Oklahoma State Dept of Education.
+She performs locally with the Oklahoma City Philharmonic POPS, sings in a band.
+Brooke is married to Dr. Paul Gebb, an Associate Professor of Dance and Entertainment and the Director of CETL at OCU, and they have three children.

 Ms. Lauren Alston